GPT4Image: Large Pre-trained Models Help Vision Models Learn Better on Perception Task: Method

 In the traditional paradigm of supervised learning~\cite{he2016deep, touvron2021training}, vision models (e.g. CNNs and ViTs) directly learn feature representations from ground truth labels and raw pixels.
 As recent researches have demonstrated that large pre-trained models have remarkable ability to understand and generate multimodal information, we reckon that traditional supervised learning method for visual perception tasks might as well introduce a new modality to provide diversified supervising information, instead of solely using raw pixels.

-Based on the idea of guiding vision models to learn knowledge of different modality, such as text, we first curate a high-quality description set to textualize the content of all images in the training dataset.
+Based on the idea of guiding the vision model to learn knowledge from different modalities, such as text, we first curate a high-quality description set to textualize the content of all images in the training dataset.
 Given the powerful multimodal understanding and generative abilities of large language models like GPT-4, we interact with a LLM through conversation by inputing both an training image and some prompts to make it generate a detailed description of the image.
-Afterwards, a pre-trained text encoder is adopted to encode the image description, which compressed the text knowledge generated by LLM into a high-dimensional text embedding.
-Finally, we minimize a contrastive distance loss function between image and text embeddings to achieve cross-modality alignment.
-The description generated by LLM serves as supervising signal of text modality to guide visual models in learning more comprehensive knowledge.~\figref{fig_framework} illustrates the overall diagram of our proposed \codename~learning algorithm.
+Afterwards, a pre-trained text encoder is adopted to encode the image descriptions.
+This operation compresses the text knowledge generated by LLM into a high-dimensional text embedding space.
+Finally, we minimize a contrastive distance loss function between the text embeddings and multiple image representations extracted by the target vision model to achieve cross-modality feature alignment.
+In addition to class labels, the descriptions generated by LLM serve as extra supervising signal of text modality to guide vision models to learning more comprehensive knowledge.
+Figure~\ref{fig_framework} illustrates the overall diagram of our proposed \codename~learning algorithm.